imarc/handbook/strategy.markdown

 ### Wireframe

 Summary
 : User interface and content illustration stripped of all presentational style.

 Time Req
 : 8–12 hours per page or screen

+Template
+:	fileserver: files/user_experience/sitemap-wireframe-template/

 A wireframe is a low fidelity representation of a design that clearly shows: